-COPPA is applicable if your website or mobile app is:
+COPPA is applicable to you if your website or mobile app is:

-The term "Personal information" ("PI") is broadly defined, but it means every kind of data that you can use to identify an individual, and in the case of COPPA, any kind of data that can identify a child under 13.
+The term "Personal information" ("PI") is broadly defined, but it means data that you can use to identify an individual.
+And in the case of COPPA, any kind of data that can identify a child under 13.
 Here are a few examples:

-Personal data can also mean any kind of information that when combined can identify an individual, e.g. anonymous identifiers.
+Personal data can also mean any kind of information that when combined with other data can be used to identify an individual, e.g. anonymous identifiers.

 Collecting personal information, even from kids under 13, can be done in many ways.
 Regardless of how you collect this kind of data, here is what the COPPA Compliance guidelines state about what "collecting" means:

 Note the optional keyword in this section: COPPA applies to you if you know you're collecting personal information from kids under 13, even if the information you are requesting is optional, not mandatory.

 Enter your email address where you'd like your policy sent, select translation versions and click "Generate."

 The general recommendation is not to collect personal information unless it is required for a legitimate business purpose.

 COPPA doesn't apply unless you collect personal information from kids under 13.
 If any of the following cases apply to you, you must become compliant with COPPA:

 The FTC defines "website or online service" in its Children's Online Privacy Protection Rule: A Six-Step Compliance Plan for Your Business document and includes the following: